newville/wxmplot/doc/comparisons.rst

 the Seaborn package as essentially `matplotlib` with different theming (that can be used from `wxmplot`!).

 Of course, `matplotlib` is much more comprehensive than `wxmplot` and supports some display types that `wxmplot` does not. `wxmplot` focuses its attention on Line Plots and display of grey-scale and false-color images, and essentially re-imagines the `pyplot` functions `plot` and `imshow`.
 But `wxmplot` also gives you access to the underlying `matplotlib` objects so that you can add more complex components and manipulate the plot as needed, assuming that you know the `matplotlib` programming interface.

 In :ref:`ch_overview`, a brief comparison of :mod:`matplotlib.pyplot` and :mod:`wxmplot.plot` is given and will not repeated here.
 From the point of view of "brevity" and "beauty", these are approximately equal.
-The `matplotlib` API is certainly much more common, and deliberately mimics the plotting functions in `Matlab`, so will be familiar to many people. mod:`wxmplot.plot` puts a lot more arguments into a single function call.
+The `matplotlib` API is certainly much more common, and deliberately mimics the plotting functions in `Matlab`, so will be familiar to many people. mod:`wxmplot.plot` puts a lot more arguments into a small number of function calls.

-Plots made with `matplotlib.pyplot` have some interactivity and customizability after the plot is displayed with its Navigation Toolbar, so that users can read plot coordinates as the mouse moves around, zoom in and out, pan around the plot area, and save the image.  `wxmplot` includes all of those features, and has much more flexibility at run-time for the user to be able to manipulate the display of the data.
+Plots made with `matplotlib.pyplot` have limited interactivity and customizability after the plot is displayed with its Navigation Toolbar.
+The end-user can read plot coordinates as the mouse moves around, zoom in and out, pan around the plot area, and save the image.  `wxmplot` includes all of those features, and has much more flexibility at run-time for the user to be able to manipulate the display of the data.

 For completeness, the example using plain matplotlib would look like